Empowering Individuals

 Aphasia

-Aphasia is a disorder that can significantly impact one's ability to communicate and affect speech and how a person writes and understands language.
-This condition is often caused by neurological events, such as strokes or brain injuries, which can damage the areas of the brain responsible for language processing.
-In some cases, such as primary progressive aphasia, it may be caused by diseases or conditions that affect the brain.
-At Integrated Speech Pathology, we are dedicated to helping our clients with aphasia regain their ability to communicate and interact with others.
+Aphasia is a disorder that can significantly impact one’s ability to communicate.
+This can affect both speaking and understanding what is said.
+Reading and writing might also be a challenge.
+This condition can be caused by neurological events such as strokes, brain injuries, or other brain disorders.
+At Integrated Speech Pathology, we are dedicated to helping our clients with aphasia and primary progressive aphasia to communicate and interact with others.
 When provided with appropriate treatment and support, individuals with aphasia can lead fulfilling lives and stay connected to their loved ones.

 Selective Mutism

-Selective mutism is a social communication anxiety disorder that can significantly impact a child's ability to communicate effectively.
-It typically presents itself when a child is between three and eight years old, and it is essential to have the child evaluated as soon as possible to determine whether they meet the diagnostic criteria for selective mutism.
-Unlike shyness, which may occur across all situations and is a personality trait, selective mutism is a social anxiety disorder that results in the inability of a child to speak at all in certain situations while speaking fluently in others.
-It's important to realize that selective mutism is not the result of trauma and that it requires specialized treatment to address it.
+It is essential to have the child evaluated as soon as possible to determine whether they meet the diagnostic criteria for selective mutism.
+It's important to realize that selective mutism requires specialized treatment to address it.
 As such, caregivers must seek help from trained professionals as soon as possible after onset to minimize academic impacts and improve outcomes.

-At Integrated Speech Pathology, we understand the unique challenges children with selective mutism face.
-Our highly trained therapist, Donna Spillman-Kennedy, M.S., CCC-SLP, has the advanced training and experience to assess speech-language issues, diagnose selective mutism, and create individualized treatment plans tailored to each child’s needs that address communication across environments.
+At Integrated Speech Pathology, we understand the unique challenges children with selective mutism and their families face.
+Our highly trained therapist, Donna Spillman-Kennedy, M.S., CCC-SLP, has the advanced training and experience to assess speech-language issues, identify selective mutism, and create individualized treatment plans tailored to each child’s needs that address communication across environments.
 We believe in a collaborative approach with caregivers, schools, pediatricians, mental health professionals, and other specialists to provide comprehensive support for children with selective mutism.
+This includes providing tools and real-world experiences in various environments, including at home, school, and in the community.

 LSVT